clawpack/doc/doc/fgout.rst

     1. The solution is output on a fixed uniform grid at each fgout time, independent of the AMR structure.
-This is useful in order to produce a set of frames for an animation that are all the same size array.
+This is useful in order to produce a set of frames for an animation that are all the same resolution with the same size array.

-    2. It is possible to produce fgout outputs at times that do not coincide with the time steps of the computation, whereas standard frame output can only occur at the end of a time step on all levels.
+    2. It is possible to produce fgout outputs at times that do not coincide with the time steps of the computation, whereas standard frame output can only occur at the end of a time step on coarsest level.
 Thus it does not require reducing the time step to hit the fgout times exactly, which would cause significant increase in computing time and possible degradation of the computed solution if the coarse grid time steps had to be greatly reduced to match